2013 Quezon local elections

-Local elections were held in the province of Quezon on May 13, 2013 as part of the 2013 general election.
+Local elections were held in the province of Quezon on May 13, 2013, as part of the 2013 general election.
 Voters will select candidates for all local positions: a town mayor, vice mayor and town councilors, as well as members of the Sangguniang Panlalawigan, the vice-governor, governor and representatives for the four districts of Quezon.

 Background

 Incumbent David Suarez is running for a second term as governor of Quezon under the National Unity Party.
 Suarez assumed the governorship after defeating Rafael Nantes in the 2010 elections.
 His running mate is 2nd district board member Romano Franco Talaga.

 Irvin Alcala, incumbent representative of the 2nd district of Quezon and son of incumbent Agriculture Secretary Proceso Alcala is running under the Liberal Party.
-Alcala was elected representative in 2010, as replacement of his father who did not run and was later appointed as Agriculture Secretary.
+Alcala was elected representative in 2010, as a replacement for his father who did not run and was later appointed as Agriculture Secretary.
 His running mate is Samuel Nantes, son of former governor Rafael Nantes who became governor in 2007 until his death on May 17, 2010.